 Figure 6. d1 + d2 with fixed atoms designated in Beta column highlighted (red).

-We will now minimize this new structure (10000 steps) and perform a 0 ps dynamics run in vacuum with fixed atoms.
+We will now minimize this new structure (10000 steps) and perform a 20 ps dynamics run in vacuum with fixed atoms.
 Migrate to the d1_d1_files/ directory.
-Examine the min_dyn0 input file and make sure that you understand the inputs and outputs. run the script using NAMD.
+Examine the min_dyn0 input file and make sure that you understand the inputs and outputs.
+Note that the timestep is 2.0, so 10000 steps is equivalent to 20 ps.
+Once you understand the inputs, run the script using NAMD.
 Your final structure will be called min_dyn0.coor.
 Copy this file to the output_building/ directory and rename it d1_d2_fixed_min_dyn.pdb.

 Load the final structure into VMD and compare it to the structure before minimization and dynamics.
 Close VMD when finished.